UNCG-DAISY/WashoverML/README.md

 Hurricane Michael imagery listed in the `data/manifest` text files should be placed in the appropriate directories: `/testing_michael/washover` and `/testing_michael/nowashover`.

+We do not provide a code to move images into directories, but we accomplished this task by importing the txt files into python as lists, adding the path the image files name string, then iterating through the list to move the images to the designated folders using `shutil.copy` (i.e., Florence images to `raw/washover`and `raw/nowashover`, Michael images to `testing_michael/wash` and `testing_michael/nowash`).
+For Florence images, the `PictureSplitter.ipynb` code will take images from the raw directory and place them into training and validation directories.

 ### Code
 This repository has 4 notebooks.
-- A routine to split data into testing and validation set `pictureSplitter`
+- A routine to split data into testing and validation set `PictureSplitter.ipynb`
-- Code to finetuned the VGG16 model starting from imagenet weights and using 400 x 400 NOAA images `FullRetrain_VGG16`
+- Code to finetuned the VGG16 model starting from imagenet weights and using 400 x 400 NOAA images `FullRetrain_VGG16.ipynb`
-- Code to test the model with Hurricane Michael imagery `Hurricane_Michael_Test`
+- Code to test the model with Hurricane Michael imagery `Hurricane_Michael_Test.ipynb`
-- Code to look at GradCAM with Hurricane Michael test imagery `GradCAM`
+- Code to look at GradCAM with Hurricane Michael test imagery `GradCAM.ipynb`

 ### Model Weights
 - Weights can be downloaded [here](https://drive.google.com/file/d/1zVXNsmNJToVHXXOuIIg7NSkR6J-dn9QR/view?usp=sharing).
 It should be unzipped and put in `/src/`.